 Can I schedule hospice care for my pet?

-Peace for Pets does not provide hospice care (ongoing home treatment for terminally ill pets).
+Peace for Pets does not provide hospice care (ongoing home treatment/comfort care for terminally ill pets).
 If you decide that home hospice care is the best option for your pet, please see the list of Pet Hospice Providers HERE.

 What are the options for care of my pet’s body?